-(i) Corporate Governance Report is enclosed vide Annexure I.

-(ii) Pursuant to Regulation 34 of Listing Regulations 2015 Management Discussion andAnalysis Report isenclosed vide Annexure - II.
+1. Corporate Governance Report is enclosed vide Annexure I. 2.
+Pursuant to Regulation 34 of Listing Regulations 2015 Management Discussion andAnalysis Report is enclosed vide Annexure II.

-(iv) Pursuant to Section 134 (3) (h) of the Companies Act 2013 read with Rule 8 (2) ofCompanies (Accounts) Rules 2014particulars of contracts or arrangements with relatedparties in the prescribed Form AOC-2 forming part of Directors' Report is enclosed videAnnexure IV.
+4. Pursuant to Section 134 (3) (h) of the Companies Act 2013 read with Rule 8 (2) ofCompanies (Accounts) Rules 2014 particulars of contracts or arrangements with relatedparties in the prescribed Form AOC-2 forming part of Directors' Report is enclosed videAnnexure IV.

-(v) Disclosure under Section 197 (12) read with Rule 5(1) of the Companies (Appointmentand remuneration of managerial personnel) Rules 2014 isenclosed vide Annexure - V.
+5. Disclosure under Section 197 (12) read with Rule 5(1) of the Companies (Appointmentand remuneration of managerial personnel) Rules 2014 is enclosed vide Annexure V.

-(viii) Pursuant to Section 134 (3) (a) of the Companies Act 2013 the extract of theAnnual Return as provided under sub section (3) of Section 92 is enclosed vide Annexure VIII.
+8. Pursuant to Section 134 (3) (a) of the Companies Act 2013 the extract of theAnnual Return as provided under sub section (3) of Section 92 is enclosed vide Annexure VIII.